 The "order book" is shorthand for the vessels that have been contracted to be built by ship builders around the world.
 Vessel deliveries are primarily the function of new building contracting.
 These contracts can take several forms.
 There are firm contracts for vessels that are under construction.
-There are also option contracts that secure the capacity of the shipyard but do not require the buyer
+There are also option contracts that secure the capacity of the shipyard but do not require the buyer to exercise the option to construct the vessel.
+Some contracts have financing that is committed; others do not.
+There are several other nuances and the challenge is to translate the number of vessels and types of contracts into future vessels coming online at a specific time.
+Forecasts must be made for future contracts, vessel scrapping, and vessel deliveries.
+Over the long term, new building investment tends to equate to the incremental demand for new tonnages to meet cargo growth or replacement of aged or obsolete ships.
+In Figure 3-3 below, the world fleet of containerships, according to the IHS SeaWeb database in 2021, is broken down by age; including those in the "order book."

-Figure 3-3.
+Figure 3-318.
 World Containership Fleet by Age; Source: IHS SeaWeb Database, maritime.ihs.com; Accessed 14 January 2021